 5. How Vampires Reproduce

-The forms of reproduction that vampires engage in differs from that of living organisms.
+The forms of reproduction that vampires engage in differ from that of living organisms.
 Creating more vampires can be helpful in increasing the size of a clan or coven.
 For example, a vampire can turn a mortal into another vampire by biting them and not draining them of their blood; this entails the transfer of vampire blood and/or venom to the human and the human living after the vampire finishes feeding, like in The Twilight Saga novels and films.
-Another way for vampires to turn humans into vampires is killing a human who has vampire blood in their system and then drinking human blood once they awaken, which occurs in The Vampire Diaries television show and books.
+Another way for vampires to turn humans into vampires is by killing a human who has vampire blood in their system and then drinking human blood once they awaken, which occurs in The Vampire Diaries television show and books.
 This process relies on a blood exchange and the death of the human with vampire blood in their veins.
 Once they awaken “in transition,” they must feed on human blood—essentially completing the cycle—or die.
-Vampires also can turn humans by drinking a majority of the human’s blood and then forcing them to drink vampire blood, like in Buffy the Vampire Slayer.
+Vampires can also turn humans by drinking a majority of the human’s blood and then forcing them to drink vampire blood, like in Buffy the Vampire Slayer.
 Lastly, some vampire folklore says that a human can be turned by a vampire bat.

 6. How Dracula Became a Vampire

-The most notorious vampire in the genre, Dracula, from Bram Stoker’s Dracula, creates more vampires through biting humans (spreading his blood and venom), but the way he becomes the “original” vampire is up for debate.
-In the vampire novel Bram Stoker’s Dracula, it is assumed that Dracula uses his intensive knowledge from schooling and some “black magic” to make him immortal.
-In the Francis Ford Coppola version of the Dracula film, Dracula becomes a vampire in response to his wife’s denial into Heaven.
+The most famous vampire in the genre, Count Dracula, from Bram Stoker’s Dracula, creates more vampires by biting humans (spreading his blood and venom), but the way he becomes the “original” vampire is up for debate.
+In the vampire novel Bram Stoker’s Dracula, it is assumed that Count Dracula uses his intensive knowledge from schooling and some “black magic” to make him immortal.
+In Francis Ford Coppola’s horror film, Dracula becomes a vampire in response to his wife’s denial into Heaven.
 Furthermore, his wife, Elisabeta, commits suicide, due to false reports of Dracula’s death in fighting as a soldier, so her soul is unable to remain pure and enter Heaven.
 Because of this, Dracula channels black magic and turns into a vampire out of undying love for his late wife.
 Using her damnation, he turns into a vampire to begin the vampire race in this universe.
 Black magic and suicide are the final two standard ways to become a vampire.
-In other adaptations of Dracula, there is a backstory of another vampire starting the vampire race.
+In other horror films and television adaptations of Dracula, there is a backstory of another vampire starting the vampire race.

 7. How to Kill or Harm a Vampire

-The main ways to kill a vampire include a stake (silver, wood, etc. depending on the lore) through the heart, exposure to sunlight, decapitation, removal of the heart, and contact with fire.
-Vampires also have objects that hurt them and/or reduce their abilities, such as garlic, running water, and objects associated with Christianity such as holy water and crucifixes.
-Vampires often need to be invited inside the place of residence of a human if the deed is in a human’s name.
+Vampire legend says the main ways to kill a vampire include a wooden stake through the heart, exposure to sunlight, decapitation, removal of the heart, and contact with fire.
+Vampires also have objects that hurt them and/or reduce their abilities.
+Vampires hate garlic, running water, and objects associated with Christianity such as holy water and crucifixes.
+It’s believed that vampires often need to be invited inside the place of residence of a human if the deed is in a human’s name.
 This adds both a layer of protection for humans to escape and a chance for a human to “consent” to the vampire entering their homes.

 8. The Vampire Connection to “Vlad the Impaler”

-While the history of the vampire legend dates back to ancient Greece, the most notorious vampire, Dracula, is actually loosely based off of Vlad III of Wallachia.
-The ancestors of Vlad III became honored into the Order of the Dragon, a noble warring family, which is where “Dracul” and “Drac” were derived, hence modern Dracula.
+While the history of the vampire legend dates back to ancient Greece, the most famous vampire, Count Dracula, is actually loosely based off of Vlad III of Wallachia.
+The ancestors of Vlad III became honored into the Order of the Dragon, a noble warring family, which is where “Dracul” and “Drac” were derived, hence the modern vampire name Dracula.
 Vlad III was also known as “Vlad the Impaler,” partly from his fix for blood, and his tendency to impale his enemies to get rid of them.
-It it is thought that Vlad invited hundreds of boyars (Russians who were part of the old aristocracy at the highest rank) and stabbed them, leaving their still twitching bodies on stakes for others to view.
+People believe that Vlad invited hundreds of boyars (Russians who were part of the old aristocracy at the highest rank) and stabbed them, leaving their dead bodies on stakes for others to view.
 This gruesome practice is one example of Vlad’s behavior that earned him the nickname “Vlad the Impaler.”